collectionsasdata/collectionsasdata.github.io/facet4.md

 Our flagship project to date -- historic prison data -- has gotten some positive attention, and we’re eager to keep moving.
 We’ll be hosting a digital humanities fellow to focus specifically on using the historic prison data.
 He’ll be exploring various types of visualizations and analysis.
 We also hope to build a number of tutorials to encourage others to use the data for their own projects.

-Additionally, we’re working on two other open data projects.
+Additionally, we’re working on two other [**open data projects**](https://diglib.amphilsoc.org/data).
 One involves a post office book kept by Benjamin Franklin during his tenure as Postmaster of Philadelphia.
 The other will involve a record of indentured individuals arriving in Philadelphia during the years of 1771-1773.
 Both of these projects will have academic advisory committees to help us strategize use cases and promote the data.